 4.4 Effectiveness

-Unsurprisingly, our overpass width effectiveness analysis did not produce a significant relationship between overpass width, or width:length in relation to the total number of large bodied mammals, ungulates, carnivore or species-specific crossings per day.
-While a significant effectiveness relationship was not found in terms of crossing rates, it was qualitatively observed that wider North American overpasses, in or near compliance with expert guidelines, were associated with a more diverse set of species use when compared to non-compliant, narrow North American overpasses.
-These findings support evidence that suggests wider crossings structures favour the passage of a wider array of taxa (Clevenger & Huijser, 2011).
+The overpass width effectiveness analysis produced a positive but insignificant relationship between overpass width, width:length, and the total number of large bodied mammals, ungulates, carnivore or species-specific crossings per day.
+This was not altogether surprising given the limited sample size (n=12), and our inability to control for local wildlife densities.
+Nevertheless, it was qualitatively observed that wider North American overpasses (40–60 m), in or near compliance with expert guidelines, were associated with a more diverse set of species use and had higher average crossing rates when compared to non-compliant, narrow North American overpasses.
+These findings support evidence that suggests wider crossings structures favour the passage of a wider array of taxa (Clevenger & Huijser, 2011), and also support the recommendations of Rytwiniski et al., (2015) that more rigorous experimental study designs to monitor the effectiveness of strucutrs would help guide future investments in wildlife crossing infrastructure.

-The non-significant relationship found in this study can partially be attributed to our failure to account for the many other parameters (e.g. surrounding wildlife densities, surrounding crossing structures densities, quality of surrounding habitat, proximity to human disturbance, etc.,) all of which are likely to or have been shown to influence wildlife crossings structure use (Clevenger & Waltho, 2005; Barrueto et al., 2014; Seo et al., 2021).

 Further, a species-specific response to crossing structure parameters such as width is well established (Mata et al., 2008; Sawyer et al., 2016).
 We therefore would not expect meaningful results when assessing the width response of large taxonomic groups such as ungulates or carnivores.
 Researchers have in fact, shown conflicting crossing structures width responses in ungulate species such as big-horned sheep, deer, elk and pronghorn (Clevenger & Waltho, 2005; Gagnon et al., 2017; Sawyer et al., 2016).
 A recent study by Dennebom et al. (2021), fails to consider the unique species-specific response to overpass width and wrongfully concludes that ungulates prefer narrow overpasses.
 When assessing wildlife crossings structure parameters future studies should investigate species-species responses rather than taxa wide responses.